Web Design Requirements

 The career trajectory of people with a Web Design degree appears to be focused around a few careers.
-The most common career that users with Web Design degrees have experience in is Web Developer, followed by Graphic Designer, Web Designer, UX Designer, Blogger, Computer Programmer, Photographer, Search Engine Optimization Specialist, Multimedia Animator, and Art Director.
+The most common career that users with Web Design degrees have experience in is Web Developer, followed by Graphic Designer, Web Designer, UX Designer, Blogger, Front-End Developer, Photographer, Search Engine Optimization Specialist, Computer Programmer, and Multimedia Animator.

 |Career||% of graduates||% of population||Multiple|

 |Search Engine Optimization Specialist||1.2%||0.1%||19.7×|

 Web Design graduates earn on average $k, putting them in the bottom percentile of earners with a degree.

 |25th (bottom earners)||-|

 |Median (average earners)||-|

 Web Design graduates are highly employed compared to other graduates.
 We have collected data on three types of underemployment.
 Part-time refers to work that is less than 30 hours per week.
 Non-college refers to work that does not require a college degree.
 Low-paying includes a list of low-wage service jobs such as janitorial work, serving, or dishwashing.